-- Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA countryby ECDC on September 24, 2021 at 12:00 pm
+- Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA countryby ECDC on October 15, 2021 at 12:00 pm

 The downloadable data file is updated daily and contains the latest available public data on COVID-19.
 Each row/entry contains the number of new cases and deaths reported per day and per country in the EU/EEA.

-- Data on COVID-19 vaccination in the EU/EEAby ECDC on September 24, 2021 at 12:00 pm
+- Data on COVID-19 vaccination in the EU/EEAby ECDC on October 15, 2021 at 12:00 pm

 The downloadable data files contain information on COVID-19 vaccination in the EU/EEA.
 The data are presented in the Vaccine Tracker and collected through The European Surveillance System (TESSy).

-- Infographic: COVID-19 vaccination in the EU/EEA as of 19 September 2021by ECDC on September 23, 2021 at 12:00 pm
+- Facilitating COVID-19 vaccination acceptance and uptake in the EU/EEAby ECDC on October 15, 2021 at 12:00 pm

 News (English) - World Health Organization Corporate news releases, statements, and notes for media issued by the World Health Organization.